-Board Committees: None - Chief Executive Officer
+Board Committees: Finance

-Other Directorships (past 5 years): Fuji Xerox (April 2019 to November 2019).
+Other Public Company Directorships (past 5 years): None.

 Other Background: Mr. Bandrowczak was named Chief Executive Officer of Xerox Holdings Corporation effective August 2022.
 He joined Xerox in 2018, as President and Chief Operations Officer.
 Prior to joining Xerox, Mr. Bandrowczak served as Chief Operating Officer and Chief Information Officer at Alight Solutions, where he was responsible for the application portfolio and technical infrastructure of the organization.
 Throughout his career, Mr. Bandrowczak also held senior leadership positions at various multi-billion-dollar global companies, including Avaya, Nortel, Lenovo, DHL and Avnet.
+Mr. Bandrowczak was a director of Fuji Xerox in 2019.
 He teaches "Leading Disruptive Change in Digital Economy" at Columbia University for the Master of Science program and is a mentor at Columbia University's Center for Technology Management.